mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **STEP 2:**

-Ship Design

-Reaction drives are similar to manoeuvre drives but instead act as giant thrusters, exhausting gases that push the ship forward like today’s rockets.
+Reaction drives are similar to manoeuvre drives but instead act as giant thrusters, exhausting gases that push the ship forward like today's rockets.

 To fit a manoeuvre or reaction drive, consult the Thrust Potential table and decide what Thrust score you want your ship to have.
-The figure below that Thrust score shows what percentage of the ship’s hull the manoeuvre drive consumes, in tons.
+The figure below that Thrust score shows what percentage of the ship's hull the manoeuvre drive consumes, in tons.

 HOW MANOEUVRE DRIVES WORK